MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-runbooks.md

 3. When you select an item, the **Action** type displays beneath the **Activities** box.
 For example, **Action: Modified** or **Action: Added**.
 When you select the **Action: Modified** type, the **Attribute**, **Old Value**, and **New Value** are listed in the bottom text box.

 ## Next steps

-- To learn more about how to design and build runbooks see [Design and build runbooks](design-and-build-runbooks.md)
+To learn more about how to design and build runbooks, see [Design and build runbooks](design-and-build-runbooks.md).